MPA Alumni Profiles

-International student Jingjing Chen discusses her decision to retire from elite athletic competition and pursue an MPA at Evans School.
+International student, Jingjing, discusses her decision to retire from elite athletic competition and pursue an MPA at Evans School.

-David Cook discusses his decision to return to school as a midcareer student.
+David discusses his decision to return to the Evans School's MPA program as a midcareer student.

-Nicholas T. Muy, a recipient of the Governor Gary Locke Endowed Fellowship during his studies at the Evans School, recently accepted a new position as an associate with Strategic Operational Solutions, Inc.
+Nicholas, a recipient of the Governor Gary Locke Endowed Fellowship during his studies at the Evans School, accepted a position as an associate with Strategic Operational Solutions, Inc.

-Abel Pacheco (MPA ’12) discusses how his Evans School courses have prepared him for his career as a communications and program specialist with the Seattle Police Foundation and a political science instructor at North Seattle Community College and Seattle Central Community College.
+Abel discusses how his Evans School courses have prepared him for his career as a communications and program specialist with the Seattle Police Foundation.

 Efrain Gutierrez (MPA ’10) grew up in Capilla de Guadalupe Jalisco, Mexico.
 Exposed to the struggles of poverty at an early age, he wanted a career in which he could be a catalyst for social change and came to the Evans School to turn these aspirations into reality.